-Before an appeal to the General Division of the High Court can be made, leave (permission) to appeal from the CDRT must be obtained by filing an application for leave to appeal.
+Before an appeal to the General Division of the High Court can be made, leave or permission to appeal from the CDRT must be obtained by filing an application for leave or permission to appeal.

-Refer to the following to find out about filing an application for leave to appeal.
+Refer to the following to find out about filing an application for leave or permission to appeal.

-If you are filing the application for leave to appeal, you are the appellant.
+If you are filing the application for leave or permission to appeal, you are the appellant.

 The other party is the respondent.

 When to file